 Unreimbursed Business Expenses

 If you incurred expenses related to your employment that were not reimbursed by your employer, you may qualify for a deduction.
-I say may because most won’t.
-First, you have to itemize your deductions using IRS Schedule C. If your itemized deductions don’t exceed your standard deduction, than these expenses won’t help you.
+I say “may” because most won’t.
+First, you have to itemize your deductions using IRS Schedule A. If your itemized deductions don’t exceed your standard deduction, then these expenses won’t help you.

 Second, the expenses must qualify for the deduction.
 Basically, the work related expense must be “ordinary and necessary.”
 While this doesn’t mean required, it does need to be helpful and appropriate for your business.